-In this paper, we will construct the Liouville quantum field theory on Riemann surfaces with boundary directly in the continuum in the spirit of Feynman surface integrals.
-More precisely we consider a (strict) simply connected domain $D$ of $\R^2$ with a simple boundary equipped with a Riemannian metric $g$.
+In this paper, we will construct LQFT on Riemann surfaces with boundary directly in the continuum in the spirit of Feynman surface integrals.
+More precisely, we consider a (strict) simply connected domain $D$ of $\R^2$ with a simple boundary equipped with a Riemannian metric $g$.
 Similar to the action \eqref{BM} for Brownian motion, we must consider the Liouville action functional on such a Riemannian manifold.
 It is defined for each function $X: \overline{D}\to\R$ by

 where $\partial^{g}$, $R_{g} $, $K_{g} $, $\lambda_{g}$ and $\lambda_{\partial g}$ respectively stand for the gradient, Ricci scalar curvature, geodesic curvature (along the boundary), volume form and line element along $ \partial D$ in the metric $g$: see section \ref{defmetric} for the definitions.
 The parameters $\mu,\mu_\partial\geq 0$ (with $\mu+\mu_\partial>0$) are respectively the bulk and boundary cosmological constants and $Q,\gamma$ are real parameters.